 Restrooms are throughout the park.

-Pets are not allowed inside Weeki Wachee Park or in the river.
+Pets are not allowed inside Weeki Wachee State Park or in the river.

 The cost to enter Weeki Wachee Springs is $13 for adults and $8 for children ages 6 to 12 (children five and under are Free).

-Weeki Wachee is one of the specialty state parks, so there are no specials for anyone with a pass.
+Weeki Wachee prices are a little different from other state parks because Weeki Wachee is one of the specialty state parks, So there are no specials for anyone with a pass.
 Those with a Florida Individual Annual Pass get entry for one person to Weeki Wachee.
 With a Florida Family Annual Pass, park entry is good for two people.

 Entry to Weeki Wachee Springs includes access to the mermaid show, pontoon boat, wildlife and Buccaneer Bay.

-Weeki Wachee Spring State Park is open from 9 am to 5:30 pm.
+Visit Weeki Wachee Spring State Park from 9 am to 5:30 pm.
 Waterslides and Lazy River at Buccaneer Bay are open from 9 am to 5 pm, June to September.

 Weeki Wachee Springs is off US Hwy 19 N at 6131 Commercial Way, Weeki Wachee, FL 34606.